 Introduction

 An ecological consequence of human transportation activity is the transfer of organisms to a new area via mobile equipment and related vehicles.
 Such “hitchhiking” can lead to long-distance dispersal of species beyond their natural ranges, potentially facilitating biological invasions (Ward et al. 2006, Von der Lippe and Kowarik 2007, Wilson et al. 2009, Auffret et al. 2014, Gippet et al. 2019).
 Numerous terrestrial animals and plants have been documented to hitchhike on vehicles.
-For example, plant seeds attached on/in cars and tire surface can be dispersed over long distances (Von der Lippe and Kowarik 2007, Ansong and Pickering 2013); in some cases, the seeds can remain attached on vehicles for a voyage of hundreds kilometers (Taylor et al. 2012).
-Insects of various life stages have also been recognized to be a frequent hitchhiker on vehicles.
+For example, plant seeds attached to cars and tire surface can be dispersed over long distances (Von der Lippe and Kowarik 2007, Ansong and Pickering 2013); in some cases, the seeds can remain attached to vehicles for hundreds kilometers (Taylor et al. 2012).
+Insects of various life stages have also been recognized to be frequent hitchhikers on vehicles.
 For instance, the spongy moth (Lymantria dispar) lays eggs on the surface of shipping containers and trucks, and the eggs later arrive at the destinations as larvae (Gray 2017, Meurisse et al. 2019).
 Dispersal range of flying insects can be boosted via hitchhiking on vehicles: the tiger mosquito (Aedes albopictus) can travel in cars and move across provinces in Spain (Eritja et al. 2017).

 Invasive ants have been reported to disperse via human cultural and commercial activities (Bertelsmeier et al. 2017).
 A well-established body of literature has demonstrated that the rapid range expansion of these ants is attributed to the transportation of ant-infested agricultural, horticultural, and construction materials (Jetter et al. 2002, Vogt and Kozlovac 2006, Chen et al. 2019).
-While the focus has been concentrated on ants inadvertently transported by infested agricultural and construction vehicles, reports on ants actively hitchhiking on vehicles—ants take the initiative to get onto the vehicle, rather than being inadvertently brought by humans along with soil or timber—are lacking.
+While the focus has been concentrated on ants inadvertently transported by infested agricultural and construction vehicles, reports on ants actively hitchhiking on vehicles—ants take the initiative to get onto the vehicles, rather than being inadvertently brought by humans along with soil or timber—are lacking.
 Additionally, information about these incidents, such as seasonality or common hitchhiking ant species, is not available.
 Filling this knowledge gap would help develop effective management strategies to mitigate ant invasions resulting from hitchhiking.

 To better understand this phenomenon, we collected active ant hitchhiking cases in Taiwan via a citizen science project and characterized the spatial and temporal patterns of ant hitchhiking incidences.
 Potential ecological implications will be discussed.